KrystofSlama/Wordle-Classic/README.md

 # 🎮 Wordle Classic!

+Some part of the game was deleted here after downloading you will need to edit some part mainly in optionsView to make it work.

 ## 🧩 What is Wordle Classic?

 Wordle Classic is a clean and relaxing word game where your goal is to guess a hidden word within a limited number of attempts.